emkerber/learningBootstrap/myNotes.md

 # Using background images and rollovers

 In the example, customer testimonials are styled.
 Pictures of the customers are shown, and when you hover over them text appears, with a background of 60% transparent so the image still shows.

+# Fixing our footer

+"TROUBLE" - top, right, bottom, left

+Almost always in the footer you'll want "container-fluid".